mecid/mecid.github.io/_posts/2020-04-08-binding-in-swiftui.md

     }
 }
 ```

+Take a look at how we generate bindings inside *ForEach* view.
+We use **$** sign to define closure parameter and it automatically generates binding for us.

 Please keep in mind that the value of binding must be a value type.
 It means it has to be an enum or a struct.
 I see that people sometimes use classes to describe a state or entry inside *EnvironmentObject* or *ObservedObject* and notice that binding is not working.
 Apple's documentation on binding says: if *Value* is not value semantic, the updating behavior for any views that make use of the resulting *Binding* is unspecified.